ome/omero-guide-cellprofiler/docs/setup.rst

 Install CellProfiler
 ====================

-In this section, we indicate how to install CellProfiler in a `Conda <https://conda.io/en/latest/>`_ environment.
+In this section, we show how to install CellProfiler in a `Conda <https://conda.io/en/latest/>`_ environment.
 We will use the CellProfiler API to analyze data stored in an OMERO server.

 CellProfiler currently runs on Python 2.7.
 It does not yet support Python 3.